Demographics of Ivory Coast: Ethnic groups

 Ivory Coast has more than 60 ethnic groups, usually classified into five principal divisions: Akan (east and center, including Lagoon peoples of the southeast), Krou (southwest), Southern Mandé (west), Northern Mandé (northwest), Sénoufo/Lobi (north center and northeast).
 The Baoulés, in the Akan division, probably comprise the largest single subgroup with 15%-20% of the population.
 They are based in the central region around Bouaké and Yamoussoukro.
 The Bétés in the Krou division, the Sénoufos in the north, and the Malinkés in the northwest and the cities are the next largest groups, with 10%-15% of the national population.
 Most of the principal divisions have a significant presence in neighboring countries.

 Migration

 Immigration

-Of the more than 5 million non-Ivorian Africans living in Ivory Coast, one-third to one-half are from Burkina Faso; the rest are from Ghana, Guinea, Mali, Nigeria, Benin, Senegal, Liberia, and Mauritania.
+Of the more than 5 million non-Ivorian Africans living in Ivory Coast, one-third to one-half are from Burkina Faso; the rest are from Ghana, Guinea, Mali, Niger, Nigeria, Benin, Senegal, Liberia, and Mauritania.

 Non-Africans in the country include French people, Lebanese people, Vietnamese people, Spaniards, Americans and Canadians.